On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-where $c(x)$ is scoring function defined in section~\ref{sec:prop-scoring}, and $\gamma<1$ is a decay factor.
-In this way, propositions that contribute to the understanding of nodes in $T''$ are reinforced, and the more a proposition is selected the more its connections are updated.
+\paragraph{Proposition Scoring.} The score of nodes in working memory $T$ is updated according to Eq.~\refeq{eq:pscore} and Eq.\refeq{eq:tkvd-ct}.
+However, \textsc{GraphKvD} will also update the score of nodes neighboring those in $T$.
+In this way, propositions that contribute to the understanding of nodes in $T$ are reinforced, and the more a proposition is selected the more its connections are updated.
+For each node $t \in V[T]$, we define $N(t)=\{ u; u \in V[G] \backslash V[T], \text{ s.t. } (u,v) \in E[G] \}$, the set of nodes neighboring $t$ located in $G$.
+Then, the updated score of neighbor node $u$ is where $\beta<1$ is a decay factor.
+The consideration of neighboring nodes and a decayed scoring strategy follows the \textit{integration} and \textit{spreading} processing proposed in the Construction-Integration theory.
+The objective is to integrate peripheral or related concepts into the memory cycle and spread minimal attentional resources to them in the form of score value, where parameter $\beta$ controls how much attention is leaked.

-\subsection{Simulation Example}
+\subsubsection{Simulation Example}

-Next, we illustrate the procedures outlined in Algorithms 1 and 2 with an example, showcased in Figure~\ref{fig:ex-rec}.
+Next, we illustrate the procedures outlined in Algorithm~\ref{alg:kvd} with an example, showcased in Figure~\ref{fig:ex-rec}.
 The example takes two sentences from a scientific article and simulates two memory cycles with \textsc{TreeKvD} (left) and \textsc{GraphKvD} (right).
 The propositions involved (middle row) in the cycles are presented alongside the corresponding gold summary (bottom row).
-Propositions not directly mentioned in the simulation but necessary for content interpretation are showed in italic.
-First, we analyse the processes involved during attachment in a memory cycle, including how recall mechanism operates.
+Propositions not directly mentioned in the simulation but necessary for content interpretation are shown in italics.
+First, we analyze the processes involved during attachment in a memory cycle, including how the recall mechanism operates.
 Then, we relate the properties a memory tree should exhibit according to the KvD theory, and the properties of memory trees obtained with \textsc{TreeKvD} and \textsc{GraphKvD}.

 \paragraph{Memory Cycles.} In cycle $k$, both systems manage to attach the incoming proposition tree $P$ directly to the current memory tree $T_{k-1}$, with such connections illustrated as red dotted lines in Figure~\ref{fig:ex-rec}.
 Notice that \textsc{TreeKvD} is allowed to make only one connection ($79 \mapsto 81$) so that the resulting structure, $T'$, remains a tree.
-In contrast, \textsc{GraphKvD} is allowed to connect each node in $P$ back to $T$ (e.g.\ $84 \mapsto 79$, $85 \mapsto 71$), which results in structure $G'$, an undirected weighted graph.
-After choosing the new root (node $81$), the retention process (function $memorySelect$) selects the new memory tree $T_k$.
+In contrast, \textsc{GraphKvD} is allowed to connect each node in $P$ back to $T_{k-1}$ (e.g.\ $84 \mapsto 79$, $85 \mapsto 71$), which results in structure $G'$, an undirected weighted graph.
+After choosing the new root (node $81$), the retention process (function $\texttt{memorySelect}$) selects the new memory tree $T_k$.